 Many people want to know if there is a cure for PAD, peripheral artery disease, and how to reverse it.
-Technically, there is no cure for PAD, meaning it cannot be eradicated, but it is reversible.
-Specifically, studies show that PAD treatment can slow its progression and potentially reverse its symptoms.
+There is no cure for PAD, but the symptoms can be managed and possibly reversed with consistent lifestyle changes.
+Specifically, studies show that PAD treatment such as exercise and managing blood pressure and cholesterol levels can slow its progression.

-Peripheral Artery Disease (PAD) is a term for blockages or plaques that restrict blood flow in the arteries outside the heart.
+Peripheral Artery Disease (PAD) is a chronic, progressive disease where blockages or plaques restrict blood flow in the arteries outside the heart.
 Plaque buildup and blockages around the lower extremity arteries inhibit blood flow to the legs and feet.
 Unfortunately, blocked arteries are often silent until a very late stage when ulceration or infection lead to gangrene.

 Early diagnosis is vital to reversing peripheral artery disease.
+The first sign of PAD is unexpected pain or discomfort in your legs or buttocks while being active.
 The sooner you start natural treatment through lifestyle changes, the better your chances of stopping PAD from worsening.
 Even people at high risk of developing peripheral artery disease should start a treatment program immediately.

 How to Treat and Manage PAD